The Cornell Ocean Research Apprenticeship for Lynch Scholars

 Please send application materials to current program coordinator:

-The core research apprenticeship will run for 9 weeks from February 20 through mid-May 2018.
+The core research apprenticeship will run for 11 weeks from mid-February through mid-May 2020.
 In the program, students will be involved in all phases of field research, from initial planning to field implementation, to data analysis and writing.

-The Lynch travel fund will cover roundtrip travel expenses to the Big Island and Friday Harbor to provide a field research experience for 6 students.
+The Lynch travel fund will cover roundtrip travel expenses to Friday Harbor to provide a field research experience for 6 students.
 Students will be responsible for their respective college tuition and a program fee, which covers room, board, and laboratory fees.
 Other supplies and field trip costs will be covered by the program.